 Start by shaving off the tough outer layer of the stem.
 Place the stem on a cutting board (cut end down) and cut the skin off thinly downwards all the way around.
 Then cut each stem into quarters lengthways and throw on a hot griddle pan with a little oil for a few minutes, turning often until lightly browned.
 Set aside to cool for a few minutes and puree along with the other hummus ingredients until smooth.

 Broccoli stems can be eaten raw and are delicious with dips.
 For this recipe, however, I decided to grill them lightly and use as an ingredient for a dip.
 Grilled broccoli stems are just as delicious as raw, but are sweeter and nutty, which makes them an ideal addition to dips or salads.

-This dip recipe contains classic hummus ingredients, such as chickpeas, tahini and garlic, in addition to the broccoli stems.
-I also used healthy fat free Skyr (use natural yogurt if you can’t find Skyr).
-My oil of choice is cold pressed rapeseed, but you can use another good quality mild tasting oil if you prefer.
-(Peanut or walnut will add more of a nutty flavour so might be good choices, but a mild olive oil variety would work well too).
+When it comes to dips I tend to use cold pressed rapeseed oil, which has a mildly nutty flavour and a bright yellow colour.
+But you can use another good quality mild tasting oil if you prefer.
+Peanut or walnut will add more nutty flavour so might be good choices, but a mild olive oil variety would work well too.